sdarlington/sdarlington.github.io/content/posts/2010-11-17-japan-nara.md

 [![Todaiji Buddha Statue](https://i0.wp.com/farm5.staticflickr.com/4154/5176003732_004af1bab8.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5176003732/ "Todaiji Buddha Statue by stephendarlington, on Flickr")

 After seeing the statue I meandered back through the park and towards to the train station.
+[^1]: This is normal.
+If I pick a line at the super market or passport control or security I can almost guarantee that it’ll be the longest one.